Kh4ster/opti_radix/README.md

 * [CMake](https://cmake.org/download/)
 * [Conan](https://conan.io/center/)

+### Additional libraries

-### Additional libraries included in the conan file
+These libraries are included in the conan file.
+Do not install them yourself.
+Conan will do the job for you.

 * [GoogleTest](https://github.com/google/googletest)
 * [GoogleBenchmark](https://github.com/google/benchmark)